 Pamela Willson, PhD, RN, FNP-BC, CNE, FAANP is a Clinical Professor at Texas State University as part of St. David’s School of Nursing.
 Dr. Willson has taught APRNs for 25 years, directed FNP programs, and incorporated interprofessional telemedicine into the curriculum, making her particularly well suited to teaching online courses.

-Two Texas universities offer online nurse practitioner programs that require no face to face contact.
-Note that there are other universities outside the state of Texas that accept online students from Texas, but these two are the only schools based in Texas offering 100% online nurse practitioner programs.
-There are several other schools, listed in our complete list of online NP programs below, that require at least a limited amount of campus visitation.
+Several Texas universities offer online nurse practitioner programs that require little to no face to face contact.
+Note that there are other universities outside the state of Texas that accept online students from Texas, but the universities listed below are the only ones based in Texas offering online nurse practitioner programs.

-The University of Texas Medical Branch (UTMB) School of Nursing offers four online nurse practitioner programs at the MSN level:
+The University of Texas Medical Branch (UTMB) School of Nursing offers four hybrid nurse practitioner programs at the MSN level:

-The programs require minimal contact with the Galveston campus, although clinical evaluations and experiences may require some travel to campus.
+The programs require regular visits to the Galveston campus for clinical evaluations and experiences.
 The programs are accredited by the CCNE.
 Each program includes extensive clinical training.
 For instance, the AGPCNP program includes 700 hours of clinical experience as part of its curriculum, in addition to required courses like Pathophysiology, Pharmacology, and Informatics.

 Dr. Yolanda R. Davila, PhD, RN is a professor at UTMB.
 She teaches a number of courses in her position as the Odelia Brown McCarley Professor of Nursing, including in the graduate nursing programs, including Innovations in Community Health Practice, which is a nurse practitioner course she developed.